norok2/pymrt/README.rst

 -------
-This work is licensed through the terms and conditions of the `GPLv3+ <http://www.gnu.org/licenses/gpl-3.0.html>`_ The use of this software for scientific purpose is gratefully acknowledged through citation of the following.
+This work is licensed through the terms and conditions of the `GPLv3+ <http://www.gnu.org/licenses/gpl-3.0.html>`_ The use of this software for scientific purpose leading to a publication should be acknowledged through citation of the upcoming paper.

 Acknowledgements
 ----------------